12 Science-Backed Herbal Remedies for Stress, Pain and Sleep

 Cup of steaming green tea

-5. Chamomile: Natural sleep aid & anxiety relief remedy
+5. Chamomile: Natural sleep aid and anxiety relief remedy

 As one of the safest and most effective natural sleep aids, chamomile offers gentle herbal stress relief while addressing everything from insomnia to digestive discomfort.